Hydrogen & fuel cells explained

 • Hydrogen has 0% GHG emissions and can therefore contribute to a rapid decrease of the average GHG emissions for shipping.
 The maritime industry faces increasingly stricter air emissions and climate legislation, whereby hydrogen that is produced with renewable energy (green hydrogen) has been identified as a fuel that could offer a ‘near-zero’ carbon solution on a well-to-wake basis.

-• Due to hydrogen’s low energy density (which would increase the storage needs onboard a ship) hydrogen-fuelled vessels may prove to be a more appropriate solution for short-sea shipping rather than deep-sea.
+• Due to hydrogen’s low volumetric energy density (which would increase the storage needs onboard a ship) hydrogen-fuelled vessels may prove to be a more appropriate solution for short-sea shipping rather than deep-sea.

 Clean hydrogen